-3.3 Movement in Reserves Statement for the year ended 31 March 2019
+3.3 Movement in Reserves Statement for the year ended 31 March 2020 - Authority and Group

-This Statement shows the movement from the start of the year to the end on the different reserves held by the Authority, analysed into 'useable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other 'unuseable reserves'.
+This Statement shows the movement from the start of the year to the end on the different reserves held by the Authority and the Group, analysed into 'useable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other 'unuseable reserves'.
 The Statement shows how the movements in year of the Authority's reserves are broken down between gains and losses incurred in accordance with generally accepted accounting practices and the statutory adjustments required to return to the amounts chargeable to council tax (or rents) for the year.
 The net increase/decrease line shows the statutory General Fund Balance and Housing Revenue Account Balance movements in the year following those adjustments.